SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Check out our list of the best medical alert systems to compare Bay Alarm’s devices against some of the most well-known and trusted brands in the industry.

-To be sure, the SOS comes with some downsides.
+Are there downsides to the SOS?
+Sure.
 Automatic fall protection costs extra, for instance, and this watch’s battery life is a bit shorter than some competitors’.
 Still, at $159, it’s at least $40 cheaper than most of those competitors.
 Reliability at this price is something we don’t come across a lot, and it’s the key reason why we recommend the SOS so highly.

 Holding the Bay Alarm Medical smartwatch

-Here’s how Bay Alarm’s Medical SOS Smartwatch compares to the company’s other products, SOS All-In-One 2 and SOS Mobile.
+We mentioned that the SOS is far cheaper than a high-tech top-of-the-line smartwatch.
+It’s probably more useful, though, to compare its price to other Bay Alarm products.
+Here’s how Bay Alarm’s Medical SOS Smartwatch compares to the company’s SOS All-In-One 2 and SOS Mobile.

 $39.95 (with fall detection)